SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 # Whispers and Wishes

-I stare blankly into the darkness of Pinkie's ceiling above me, my mind wandering as I can't sleep.
-Around me all my friends are asleep, but I continue to lay awake, and continue to think of *her*.
+I stare blankly into the darkness of Pinkie's ceiling above.
+My mind wanders.
+My friends are asleep all around me, but I continue to lay awake, and continue to think of *her*.

 I hear a rustle and try to look to see if anyone had awoken, but don't see anything.
 I lay my head back down.